LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 ## Ranking and Classifying Answers

+Your rankings and classification will help decide which answers are the best and therefore which ones are prioritised in the final dataset.
+That means the answer classification is a crucial task, serving as community moderation.

 Largely the criteria for "quality" can be derived by how well the answer follows the guidance [above](https://github.com/LAION-AI/Open-Assistant/blob/main/docs/docs/guides#writing-answers-assistant-replies).